-- Obtain training for the teachers/mentors with stipend.
+- Obtain training for the teachers/mentors with a stipend.

-- Determine possible teacher stipend for implementing the program if above and beyond their teaching contract (with provided documentation).
+- Determine a possible teacher stipend for implementing the program if it exceeds their teaching contract (with provided documentation).

 - Enroll interested students in the CREAM course and ensure proper coding to receive high school credit.

 - College Learning Lab - English 12 *05078

 - College Learning Lab – Math 12 *11118

 - Students take a diagnostic pre-test and are assigned modules based on materials they still need to master.

 - Have the teacher/facilitator check on and encourage the students to keep them motivated.

 - Provide tutoring for students who need assistance with the CREAM course.